Jacksonville Criminal Defense Lawyer

 Learn more about Lufrano Legal, P.A., and why you should choose us, then call us at 904-513-3905 for your criminal defense needs.
 We’re here around the clock, ready to help guide you through the criminal justice system and ensure your rights are protected.

-Our Recent Criminal Defense Articles
+Our Recent Criminal Law Articles

-Jacksonville Criminal Defense Attorney FAQs
+Jacksonville Criminal Attorney FAQs

 If you’ve been accused, arrested, or charged with a crime in Jacksonville, it’s important to learn as much as you can about how a criminal defense attorney can protect your rights and what to expect from the process.
 The following are some of the questions we hear most frequently from our clients, but if you have questions that are not answered here, please do not hesitate to call us at 904-513-3905.